Becoming More-Than Resilient During the COVID-19 Pandemic: 17 Business & Personal Money-Minded Tips

 Of course, government money is really taxpayers’ money, so for the sake of long-term economic health, only get government financial help if you really need it.
 If not for the economy or for integrity's sake, then at least to avoid penalties.

-As of April 15th, the CERB is not only for those who have stopped working because of the coronavirus, but also for self-employed and employed individuals who do not expect to earn more than $1,000 (before taxes) for at least 14 consecutive days within each 4-week payment period for which you apply.
+The CERB is not only for those who have stopped working because of the coronavirus, but also for self-employed and employed individuals who do not expect to earn more than $1,000 (before taxes) for at least 14 consecutive days within each 4-week payment period for which you apply.

 - seasonal workers who have used up their EI benefits and cannot regain their regular seasonal work due to COVID-19 and